 Chapter VIII: Baldwin, Clarke, Conecuh, Escambia, Mobile, Monroe, Washington.

 Chapter IX: Barbour, Coffee, Covington, Dale, Crenshaw, Geneva, Henry, Houston, Pike.

 ALMHCA - Alabama Mental Health Counselors Association: maintains and improves quality of mental health services statewide and promotes prevention practices.

 ALSCA - Alabama School Counselor Association: provides a common framework for all professionals engaged in school counseling.

 ALCCA - Alabama College Counseling Association: serves professionals who are fostering and promoting student development in post-secondary education.

 ALACES - Alabama Association for Counselor Education and Supervision: emphasizes the need for quality education and supervision of counselors in all work settings.

 ALAMCD - Alabama Association for Multicultural Counseling and Development: develops programs specifically to improve ethnic and racial empathy and understanding.

 ALCDA - Alabama Career Development Association: provides vital career counseling services to counselors and allied professionals working in schools, colleges, military services, correctional institutions, business, and community agencies.

-ALGBTICAL - Association of Lesbian, Gay, Bisexual and Transgender Issues in Counseling of Alabama: serves as an educational resource for counselors regarding LGBT individuals and related issues.
+ALSAIGE - Alabama Chapter of the Society of Sexual, Affectional, Intersex, and Gender Expansive Identities: serves as an educational resource for counselors regarding LGBTQ+ individuals and related issues.